gaokanxu/lumos/docs/src/proposals/blockstore-rocksdb-compaction.md

-To sum up, if no other manual compaction is issued for quickly picking up deletions, FIFO Compaction offers the following amplification factors in Solana's BlockStore use case:
+To sum up, if no other manual compaction is issued for quickly picking up deletions, FIFO Compaction offers the following amplification factors in Lumos's BlockStore use case:

 - Write Amplification: 1 (all data is written once without compaction.)
 - Read Amplification: < 1.1 (assuming each SST file has 10% overlapping key